The Split Editor makes it possible to open a rundown and a script at the same time, like this:

-Here's what you need to know about entering and existing split editor view.
+Here's what you need to know about entering and exiting Split Editor view.

 Going from Single Editor View into Split Editor View

-Alternately, if you have a rundown open, you can hold Option on a Mac or Alt on a PC while you click on a script to go right into Split View.
+Alternately, if you have a rundown open, you can hold Option on a Mac or Alt on Windows while you click on a script to go right into Split View.
 The reverse works too.
 If you have a script open, hold Option (or Alt) and click on a rundown.

 Leaving Split Editor View